Honoring Emmett Till, House passes bill making lynching a federal hate crime

 “We have to commit ourselves to make this country a better country, to try not to let it happen again,” Thompson said on the House floor.

 Lynching — a “widely acknowledged practice in the United States until the middle of the 20th century,” according to the bill — was documented in all but four states.
 Over 4,700 people were reportedly lynched between 1882 and 1968, the bill says.
-Ninety-nine percent of the perpetrators were never punished.
+Ninety-nine percent of the perpetrators weren’t punished.

 “Lynching is a blot on the history of America, but the even greater blot is the silence that for too long maintained in the context of what people knew was happening,” Hoyer said.